Azure/AML-Kubernetes/README.md

 ## Getting Started

-To use CMAKS compute in private preview, you need follow these steps:
+To use AMLK8s compute in private preview, follow these steps:

 1. Create/provision a Kubernetes cluster to attach to an AML workspace
     * [Create AKS cluster](https://github.com/Azure/CMK8s-Sample/blob/master/docs/1.%20Provision%20a%20GPU%20enabled%20AKS%20cluster.md)